 All of this leads to your innovation hub, which is composed of the people who execute the plan and oversee its success.
 These people should work within an agile framework that’s iterative, incremental and collaborative.

 Foundations of Business Agility

 The more successful businesses apply this to their leadership roles as well.
-Managers that are best suited for business agility are ones who can set up collaborative spaces were teams are self-organizing and collaborative, so they can adapt more quickly to changes, while under the stewardship of their leaders.
+Managers that are best suited for business agility are ones who can set up collaborative spaces where teams are self-organizing and collaborative, so they can adapt more quickly to changes, while under the stewardship of their leaders.

 When you’re working to adapt quickly to change, you must know when it occurs.
 That calls for tools that can give you the most current information possible, so your response is correct.
-ProjectManager.com is a cloud-based project management software with real-time data feeding its dashboard.
+ProjectManager is project management software with real-time data feeding its dashboard.
 When something happens, you see it first and can lead the change, instead of having the change lead you.
 See how it can help you with business agility by taking this free 30-day trial.